Comment choisir son combo moteur brushless ?

 • at 1/8 scale, you can choose a number of revolutions per minute between 1900 and 2200 kv

-The T is mainly used in RC competitions.
-Motors with Brushed brushed were classified by turns (T) according to their winding.
-By convention, this designation has been retained to indicate the power of brushless motors.
+T is mainly used in RC competitions.
+Motors with Brushed brushed were classified by revolutions (T) according to their winding.
+Out of habit, this designation has been retained to indicate the power of motors brushless.

 Here are two diagrams to help you convert kv to T: